Skip to content

 5. Paid out to you in cash

-Once your annual Whole Life dividend is declared you have any of these options, and you can also change how your dividends are allocated in any given year.
+Once your annual Whole Life dividend is declared, you have any of these options, and you can also change how your dividends are allocated in any given year.

 Let’s drill a little deeper into each Whole Life:

 • Dividends to Purchase Paid-Up Additional Insurance (PUA) – When using dividends to purchase PUAs, only a very small portion (5%-10%) goes to buying the paid-up insurance, while the lion’s share of the dividend payout will roll back into your policy cash value.
-It will be added to your guaranteed cash value, getting that steady growth rate every year going forward as well as helping you to claim a bigger cut of future dividend payouts.
-Plus (unlike the accumulate at interest option) the growth you get from PUAs remains sheltered from taxation inside your Whole Life insurance policy.
+It will be added to your guaranteed cash value, getting that steady growth rate every year going forward, as well as helping you to claim a bigger cut of future dividend payouts.
+Plus (unlike the accumulate at interest option) the growth you get from PUAs remains sheltered from taxation inside your Whole Life insurance policies.

 • Dividends to Accumulate at Interest – With “accumes” you have the insurance company pay you an annual taxable interest rate on your dividends.
 So, although your dividends technically do accumulate-at-interest, this interest rate is often paltry, not to mention it would be taxable since you left the tax sanctuary of the policy.